petta69/rpi_zrct300_vlc/readme.md

 ## Configure controller
 Please update settings.json file with correct values for your installation<br>

+## Raspberry Network Settings
+In the upper right corner you can left-click on the network icon and select "Advanced network"<br>
+Then select to edit.
+Select your wired interface and do the neccessary changes<br>

+## Git updates
+In order to recieve updates you open a terminal and navigate to your source directory<br>
+Now type: git pull<br>
+This command will NOT overwrite your existing files.
+It will only update the files that has not been edited.<br>

 ## Fixes
+2024-06-18  Added missing input changes for DP/HDMI over ADCP.
+Updated installer to deal with serial number for<br>
+            streamdeck panel.<br>
 2024-06-07  Added bootstrap to install script (To be used offline).
 Updated VLC to start play without title.<br>
             Updated systemctl config<br>